-Not exactly This is Us, is it?
-These fancy words can hide what is actually being said.
+These fancy words and lengthy sentences can hide what is actually being said.
 Do you know what helps?
 Reading the wordy bits in context.
 When you're following the flow of the narrative, it makes so much more sense!
 How does this translate to reading the Bible?
-If you take a tricky passage in the Bible and zero in on it, focusing in with the determination to make it make sense, you may be there for a while.
+If you take a tricky passage in the Bible and zero in on it, with the determination to make it make sense, you may be there for a while.
 Sure, you might get there in the end, but maybe it would have been faster to read the chapters before and after your tricky part, or better yet, the whole book!

 The Bible often has the same influence on people, even just in our culture.
 Certain quotes have worked their way into everyday language like “turn the other cheek”, or calling someone a “Judas” for example.
 Sometimes though, there are some serious misquotes.

-Being a fan of Austen taught me to pay attention to quotes, double-checking them even when I'm pretty sure.
-Especially when there is so much fan fiction, movies, and pop culture around her work.
+As an Austen fan, I have to be wary of misquotes, especially when there is so much fan fiction, movies, and pop culture around her work.
 When I was preparing this post, I went to copy down a quote from Sense and Sensibility.
 I checked the book, and, well, it wasn't there!
 I was remembering a line from one of the movies instead.
 How often do we quote something that sounds "right", but it is not from scripture?